 The 4 pillars of high-performing teams

-We’ve worked with more than 150 organizations and uncovered some clear themes.
+We’ve uncovered some clear themes in our work with organizations and community partnerships.
 Teams accomplish more when there is 1) clarity, 2) support, 3) empathy, and 4) trust.
 Clarity and support help ensure people have the knowledge and resources needed to operate successfully.
 Empathy and trust provide meaning and motivation, which inspire people to do their best work.

 Whether assessing your organizational culture or giving performance feedback, this framework can serve as a guide.
 Here are some key questions to ask yourself (or better yet, your team!):